sudeeprp/default-coding/modeling-needs-techniques.md

 1. Field engineer looks up location of installation
 2. Field engineer looks up the order and picks the right kit
-3. Field engineer uses tools for installation
+3. Field engineer ...
-4. Field engineer completes hardware installation and power-on
-5. Field engineer performs initial test after power-on
-6. Field engineer sets up the profile / configuration
-7. Backend system sends success notification to Field Engineer and Store-owner

 **Extensions**:

 2 a. the kit is not available

-3 a.
-Field engineer doesn't have enough tools for a particular site

-5 a.
-Field engineer notes Initial test failure on power-on

-`Field engineer looks up logging`

-5 b.
-Improper wiring to camera/backup

-5 b.
-There is no backup power
+...

 **Variations**:

-Field engineer has to perform Steps 3-6 multiple times
+Field engineer has to perform ... multiple times

-Backend system sends a single notification for the entire installation

 ---